Personalized Weight Loss Management through Wearable Devices and Artificial Intelligence: Experimental Framework

 For completeness, we show in Fig. \ref{fig:features} a comparative analysis of various health metrics between both groups.
 Although the statistical differences between the two groups for each feature are minimal, they still contribute significantly to the model's decision-making process.
 Concretely, some of the 25 selected features reflect differences between both groups.
-For instance, the \textit{"\% time in high values all day"} feature in DS4 is almost 6 times higher in people who lost weight (0.34 vs 0.06\%).
-Features like \textit{"avg sedentary minutes last week"} and \textit{"avg MVPA minutes last week"} in DS7 also show slight differences.
+For instance, the DS4 - Feature 36 \textit{(\% time in high values all day)}, which was one of the most important features for the GB classifier, is almost 6 times higher in people who lost weight (0.34 vs 0.06\%).
+Features like DS7 - Feature 160 (\textit{avg sedentary minutes last week}) and DS7 - Feature 167 \textit{(avg MVPA minutes last week)} also show slight differences.
 People who lost more weight engaged in more MVPA minutes in the last seven days (68 vs 63 minutes per week) and had fewer sedentary minutes (102 vs 109 minutes per day).
 PA, primarily aerobic and resistance training, is part of the first-line treatments in weight loss interventions and has proven benefits beyond weight loss, contributing to a decreased risk of NCDs \cite{warburton_health_2006}.
 In general, both groups had similar SA patterns in terms of scores.
-However, those who did not lose weight tended to go to bed and wake up later, by about 20 and 35 minutes, respectively (feature \textit{"avg total sleep end time"} in DS8).
+However, those who did not lose weight tended to go to bed and wake up later, by about 20 and 35 minutes, respectively (DS8 - Feature 232, \textit{avg total sleep end time}).
 Being awake when circadian rhythms promote sleep, a phenomenon called circadian misalignment, has adverse effects on metabolic health and can contribute to obesity, even with small misalignments such as those caused by staying up late \cite{chaput_role_2023}.
 Finally, demographic differences also play a significant role in this intervention.
 Individuals who lost weight were older (52 vs 45 years old), and a higher percentage of women lost weight compared to men (63.08\% vs 55.56\%).
 Furthermore, those who lost weight had a higher initial BMI compared to those who did not (30.90 vs 30.80 kg/$m^2$).